Brun0-Oliveira/Dual-Monitor-Dashboards/README.md

 Feel free to contribute to this project:

-* Give a GitHub ⭐ if you like it
+* Give a GitHub ⭐ if you like it.
 * Create an Issue to make a feature request, report a bug or share an idea.
 * Create a Pull Request if you want to share code or anything useful to this project.